banach-space/gfg/README.md

 Contributing
 ===========
 Pull requests are very welcome!
-If you want to make a larger contribution (e.g. a new option), please open an [issue](https://github.com/banach-space/gfg/issues) to track this.
+If you want to make a larger contribution (e.g. add a new option), please open an [issue](https://github.com/banach-space/gfg/issues) to track this.

 Contributions in the form of bug reports, suggestions and general feedback are also much appreciated!

 ToDo
 ======
-Here's a list of things that I would like to add support for (patches welcome):
+Here's a list of things that I would like to add support for (PRs welcome!):

 * testing on Windows (may require some refactoring to make **GFG** actually work on Windows)